emoryhubbard/data-structures-tutorial/1-topic.md

 # II.
 Stack

 ## Why Stacks?
-	Talk about applications for performance and history.
-	Relevant personal notes: Stack topic.

 <p>You'll find stacks in many places: the call stack, your browser history, the word processor undo button, etc.</p>
 <p>The reason stacks find so many uses, is because they are the simplest data structure that (1) keeps track of the last thing put in and (2) returns the last thing put in.</p>
 <p>This is called LIFO (Last in First Out).
 The last thing you put on, comes off first</p>

 ## Stack And Heap
-	Talk about applications of stack in memory management for C++, and well-known stack-related
-	errors like stack overflow.
-	Relevant personal notes: C++ stack topic, Stack overflow topic.

 <p> A form of memory
 management is also referred to as the "stack"--more precisely,